If you want to utilize the WiFi speed of a Firestick 5GHz wireless network connection, then use this tutorial to connect your Firestick.

 - Finally, check your Firestick / Fire TV’s WiFi connections that are available.
 You should now see your 5GHz network name (aka SSID).

 If the steps above didn’t work for you, then continue reading to try the other wireless solutions below.

 A WiFi channel is like the channel on a TV or a radio station.
 WiFi networks can use a variety of channels (from about 1 to 20).

-So like in the solution at the top of this page, to change your WiFi channel you’ll need to go into your WiFi router’s “admin” area and switch the channel to a lower channel (like 3 or 5).
+So like in the solution at the top of this page, to change your WiFi channel you’ll need to go into your WiFi router’s admin area (see the steps in the previous section) and switch the channel to a lower channel (like 3 or 5).

 If the lower WiFi channels are occupied for you, then you may be stuck using 2.4GHz Wifi for Firestick.
 Then just put all your other devices on the 5GHz WiFi network to minimize network congestion & signal confusion.

 Check out this list of WiFi channels on Wikipedia.

 Amazon Firestick Only Supports 5GHz Channels 36 Through 48?

 One user reports that the Firestick supports only channels 36 through 48 when attempting to connect to 5GHz networks.
 It’s possible that if you try the fix above, then you may still have trouble connecting Firestick 5GHz WiFi.